Bill Douglas: A Musical Autobiography

 In Boulder, Colorado

-In 1977, I moved to Boulder, Colorado to teach at the Naropa Institute.
-I continue to teach there and to tour with Richard Stoltzman and my own groups.
-With Richard, I also often play with bassist Eddie Gomez.
+In 1977, I moved to Boulder, Colorado to teach at Naropa University.
+I taught there until 2010, and I continued to tour and record with clarinetist Richard Stoltzman and my own groups until 2003.
+With Richard, I also often played with bassist Eddie Gomez.
 Some of my bassoon students from Cal Arts moved to Boulder with me, and we formed the Boulder Bassoon Band which played together for twenty years.

 I have recorded eleven CDs of my music for the Hearts of Space label (www.valley-entertainment.com/Artists/Bill_Douglas/).
 Six of these have featured the Ars Nova Singers (www.arsnovasingers.org) conducted by Thomas Morgan.
 In 1998, RCA released an album entitled “Open Sky: Richard Stoltzman plays the Music of Bill Douglas.”
 In March,1999, my “Concerto for African Percussion Ensemble and Orchestra” was premiered by Nexus and the Rochester Philharmonic.
 In April, 2005, my oboe concerto was premiered by Peter Cooper and the Colorado Symphony.
 My primary musical activity since 2004 has been composing music commissioned by classical musicians.